InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/transitioning-contractor-code-to-innersource-model.md

 ## Problem

-Contractor developers are often not motivated (through forces described below) to not engage in InnerSource activities.
-Once delivered, and even if the code is made visible, their projects are often less likely to be part of successful InnerSourced engagements.
+Contractor developers are often not motivated (through forces described below) to engage in InnerSource activities.
+Once delivered, and even if the code is made visible, their projects are often less likely to be part of successful InnerSource engagements.

 ## Context